 Reverse Logistics: An Introduction

-Reverse Logistics is basically the procedure that is associated with the above functions that works as a profit center, i.e. product returns, repairs, maintenance, recycling, dismantling, etc. The concept of reverse logistics has been there for decades.
-However, it has now become an important aspect of ecommerce owners in order to improve customer service and retain customers for maximum time.
+Reverse Logistics is the procedure associated with the above functions that work within the fulfillment center, i.e. product returns, repairs, maintenance, recycling, dismantling, etc. The concept of reverse logistics has been there for decades.
+However, it has now become an important aspect for eCommerce owners in order to improve customer service and retain customers for maximum time.

-It is a serious area of concern for ecommerce store owner, especially if your store deals with products with short life cycle like electronics.
-In normal ecommerce functioning, a product reaches the customer after it has been supplied by the manufacturer, distributors and retailers.
+It is a serious area of concern for eCommerce store owners, especially if your store deals with products with short life cycles like electronics.
+In normal eCommerce functioning, a product reaches the customer after it has been supplied by the manufacturer, distributors, and retailers.
 In case the product is defective or the customer demands exchange or refund (as per the return policy of some stores), the whole supply chain process will be reversed from the customer till the manufacturer.

-There are various reasons why an ecommerce store needs to introduce Reverse Logistics.
+There are various reasons why an eCommerce store needs reverse logistics and solid return policy.
 Read below to find out more:

-Many ecommerce stores come up with various return policies to drive more customers.
-For example, there are numerous ecommerce stores that offer 30 day free return, 15 day free return, etc. Due to this, many users return products.
+Many eCommerce stores come up with various return policies to convert more visitors into buyers.
+For example, there are numerous ecommerce stores that offer 30-day free returns or 15-day free returns, etc.

-A lot of time, we hear stories about wrong product delivered to the customer.
-These kinds of stories really put off their customers.
-To build a positive brand reputation, merchants need to return the wrong product and replace it with the correct one.
+A lot of times, we hear stories about the wrong product delivered to the customer.
+These instances can really put off customers.
+To build a positive brand reputation and cater to the customer’s needs positively, merchants need to return the wrong product and replace it with the correct one.

-Another mistake that is really common.
-Products delivered to the wrong address might be an issue either from the customer or the merchants’ end.
-No matter whose issue is it, it is the ecommerce merchants who have to deal with it.
+Another mistake that is really common is delivering products to the wrong address.
+It might be an issue either from the customer or the merchants’ end.
+No matter whose issue it is, it is the eCommerce merchants who have to deal with it.

 Imagine that you have ordered a brand new smartphone or laptop.
 However, when you received it is scratched or does not work.
 It is quite a nightmare, but this situation does occur.
-To return such damaged goods, ecommerce reverse logistics is needed.
+To return such damaged goods, active eCommerce reverse logistics that can bring products back to the sellers is needed.

 Product Exchange Offer

 “Get your old gadget and get Rs.
 X off on new.”
-This is quite a common marketing strategy for many ecommerce store owners that involved reverse logistics.
+This is quite a common marketing strategy for many ecommerce store owners that involves reverse logistics.

 Excellent Marketing Strategy

 Many studies have revealed that reverse logistics is a great way to attract customers.
-Many users, especially those who are new to online shopping or unsure about buying online, take reverse logistic as a positive point, go ahead and buy products.
+Many users, especially those who are new to online shopping or unsure about buying online, take reverse logistics as a positive point, go ahead, and buy products.